WISDEM/RotorSE/docs/tutorial.rst

 Tutorial
 --------

-The module :mod:`rotorse.rotoraero` contains methods for generating power curves and computing annual energy production (AEP) with any aerodynamic tool (implementing :class:`AeroBase` and :class:`GeomtrySetupBase`), any wind speed distribution (implementing :class:`PDFBase` and :class:`CDFBase`), any drivetrain efficiency function (implementing :class:`DrivetrainLossesBase`), and any machine type amongst the four combinations of variable/fixed speed and variable/fixed pitch.
+The module :mod:`rotorse.rotor_aeropower` contains methods for generating power curves and computing annual energy production (AEP) with any aerodynamic tool, any wind speed distribution (implementing :mod:`PDFBase` and :mod:`PDFBase`), any drivetrain efficiency function (implementing :mod:`DrivetrainLossesBase`), and any machine type amongst the four combinations of variable/fixed speed and variable/fixed pitch.

-The module :mod:`rotorse.rotoraerodefaults` provides specific implementations for use with :mod:`rotorse.rotoraero`.
-It uses `CCBlade <https://github.com/WISDEM/CCBlade>`_ for the aerodynamic analysis, provides Weibull and Rayleigh wind speed distribution, and a drivetrain efficiency function from `NREL's Cost and Scaling Model <http://www.nrel.gov/docs/fy07osti/40566.pdf>`_.
+The module :mod:`rotorse.rotor_geometry` provides specific implementations of reference rotor designs (implementing :mod:`ReferenceBlade`).  `CCBlade <https://github.com/WISDEM/CCBlade>`_ is used for the aerodynamic analysis and `CommonSE <https://github.com/WISDEM/CommonSE>`_ provides Weibull and Rayleigh wind speed distribution.

-The module :mod:`rotorse.rotor` builds upon rotoraero and provides structural analyses.
-These include methods for coupling the aerodynamic and structural grids, managing the composite section analyses, transferring loads, computing deflections, computing mass properties, etc.
+The module :mod:`rotorse.rotor_structure` provides structural analyses including methods for managing the composite secion analysis, computing deflections, computing mass properties, etc.  The module :mod:`rotorse.rotor` provides the coupling between rotor_aeropower and rotor_sturucture for combined analysis.

 Two examples are included in this tutorial section: aerodynamic simulation and optimization of a rotor and aero/structural analysis of a rotor.